zhichaoxu04/Meeting-Notes/README.md

 - we set `nsis` = 300, the selected genes increased.
 The FHS selected similar number of genes as MEGA data but MESA did not.
   <div align="center"><img src="Fig/RDA-SBP-NSIS-300.png" ></div>

+### MetaR2M: response letter
+Reviewer 1:
+- The proposed definition of mediation effect with R-squared measure lacks causal explanation.
+The application of the potential outcome framework to describe the R-squared measure for causal explanation remains unclear.
+The resolution of this key issue is necessary when utilizing the R-squared measure to comprehend causal mediation effects.
+- The causal pathway analysis of R-squared measure based mediation effect is difficult to comprehensive.
+Figure 1 is not suitable for the variance-based R-squared measure of the total mediation effect.
+For example, when the exposure $X$ is non-random, then $X$ does not affect the variance of Y .
+That is to say, the R-squared measure is applicable only to random $X$, while it is not suitable for fixed design $X$.
+  - Should we use the new Figure 1 as in Biostatistics paper?
+  - Explain we could perfrom the R-squared measure as long as there is variability in exposure $X$ and outcome $Y$?
+- The rationale behind conducting a meta-analysis of the total mediation effect remains unclear.
+How can the consistency of multiple studies originating from the same mediation models be assessed?
+Further elucidation is required regarding the rationale and benefits of conducting meta-analyses.

+Reviewer 3:
+- It is not clear how to conduct a meta-analysis with R2 with heterogeneity in confounders.
+- Proposed work has connections with estimation of heritability explained by genetic markers  ([Yang et al. [2011]](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3014363/)).
+In contrast to proposed method by author, heritability can be explained from the summary level data.
+Authors propose to run their code on the individual study and then aggregate, which makes applicability of the proposed approach limited.